joelzarco/classification-with-pytorch/README.md

 ## Dataset

-The project uses a dataset containing features of rice grains and their corresponding class (presumably representing different varieties).
-The dataset is loaded directly from a Google Sheet for convenience.
+The project uses a dataset containing features of rice grains and their corresponding class (Jasmine: 1, Gonen: 0 )

 ## Model